 The Pac-12’s success is as evident in men’s basketball as any sport, where league teams have captured a record 16 NCAA Championships.
-The Pac-12 also lays claim to 39 NCAA Final Four appearances, 93 consensus All-Americans and 17 National Players of the Year.
+The Pac-12 also lays claim to 39 NCAA Final Four appearances, 94 consensus first-team All-Americans and 17 National Players of the Year.

-The Pac-12 has sent at least half of its teams on to postseason play 26 times in the last 28 years, with four teams making the NCAA Tournament in 2017.
+The Pac-12 has sent at least half of its teams on to postseason play 27 times in the last 30 years.
 During that time, 13 league players have garnered National Player of the Year or National Freshman of the Year honors.

 Utah has had six All-Pac-12 first team selections over the last six seasons.
 Delon Wright started the run in 2014 and ’15, followed by Jakob Poeltl in 2016, Kyle Kuzma in 2017, Justin Bibbins in 2018 and Sedrick Barefield in 2019.
 Poeltl was named 2015-16 Pac-12 Conference Player of the Year and Brandon Taylor was tabbed the league’s 2015-16 Scholar-Athlete of the Year.

 Pac-12 Networks was created in 2011 and incorporates one national and six regional television networks, plus extensive digital content accessible through social media, university websites, and Pac-12 Now, its TV Everywhere service.
 It is the innovative TV and multimedia company of the Pac-12 Conference, and is the first such company to be wholly owned by 12 universities.